Call now in confidence immediate help & advice 24/7

 When you become addicted to drugs and alcohol, your body becomes addicted to these substances due to chemical reactions occurring in the brain and throughout your central nervous system.

-When drug and alcohol use is suddenly halted, the brain re-adjusts to normality since drugs and alcohol no longer engage certain neurotransmitters.
+When drug and alcohol use is suddenly halted at rehab, the brain re-adjusts to normality since drugs and alcohol no longer engage certain neurotransmitters.

 Get the help you need to beat addiction in Devon by calling us today on 0800 088 66 86